 Since the content can be very graphical, it allows ThingLink projects to transcend language, making projects accessible across communication barriers.
 That said, there is also an Immersive Reader, as it's called, which allows text to be displayed in more than 60 languages.
 This even offers useful color-coded guidance that shows nouns, verbs, adjectives, and so on – which can be activated as needed.

-The virtual reality tool is a great way to show a guided tour of an area without the need for actual teacher presence or a physical trip to the place.
+The virtual reality tool is a great way to show a guided tour of an area without the need for actual teacher presence or a physical trip.
 A student can look about from within the VR image, selecting anything of interest to get more information as needed.
-This takes time pressures off students and allows for a very immersive learning experience for the individual.
+This removes time constraints and allows for a very immersive learning experience for the individual student.

 Integration with Microsoft means it's possible to place ThingLink items directly into the likes of Microsoft Teams video meetings and OneNote documents.